 Welcome back to the “creating advanced coupon campaigns series”.
 In this article, we’re going to show you how to launch product-specific coupon deals that can reinforce your up- and cross-selling tactics.

 So far, we’ve learnt how to use Voucherify coupon API to run promotion experiments.
-We’ve introduced more and more variables into the setup along the way; these included different types of discounts, expiration dates, and finally personalization with unique codes and customer segments.
+We’ve introduced more and more variables into the setup along the way; these included different types of discounts, expiration dates, and finally personalization with unique codes,customer segments and rules engine.
 Now, we’re going to constrain coupon deals on the basis of items the customer puts into the order.

 To demonstrate how Voucherify handles products and product-based promotions, let’s take the example of a product family; let’s say you sell MacBook Air, assuming that they come in 2 versions (11 and 13 inches), you should have 2 separate Stock Keeping Units (SKU) and the structure looks as follows: